gumaerc-testorg/ec.720j-spring-2010/content/pages/syllabus.md

 The mini projects help students gain more familiarity with the creative design process in a short period of time, while getting to know and bond with their classmates by working in teams.

 We believe in learning by doing, and mini project teams are encouraged to try going through the entire design cycle for as many iterations as possible.
 It is incredibly difficult to get very far on a challenge in such a short time, but by the end of the mini project, teams usually have at least learned more about a topic and have built rough prototypes / models.
-Please see the [mini project assignments]({{< baseurl >}}/pages/assignments) for more information.
+Please see the {{% resource_link 7de564ad-e990-22dc-2767-fa0ca78cc00d "mini project assignments" %}} for more information.

 ### Design Challenges